NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 functionality for the Jetson AGX Xavier Developer Kit, including online software update functionality for boot firmware.
-This software is provided for experimental purposes, and can be reverted by following standard flashing instructions for JetPack software on the Jetson AGX Xavier Developer Kit.
+This software is provided for experimental purposes, and can be reverted by following standard flashing instructions for JetPack software in the Jetson AGX Xavier Developer Kit.

 # Supported Platforms
 - Jetson AGX Xavier